mainsley/client-js/README.md

 Use this client library to access [import.io](http://import.io) from client browsers.

-# Examples

-Check out the examples directory - there are plenty of things you can do, and some nice demos of integration!

-You can run the demos from your own machine - we recommend you run all demos from a browser through some kind of server.

-This can be as simple as starting up a local webserver in the examples directory, e.g.:

-    php -S 0.0.0.0:8000

-For the server signing example, we included a handy PHP script to show you how to get started with it.

 # Dependencies

 All of our dependencies are self-contained with the exception of jQuery.